mia-platform-marketplace/Node.js-Call-CRUD-Example/README.md

 From the Design area of your project select "CRUD" on the menu on the left sidebar.
 Give your CRUD the following name: **riders_crud**.
 Then confirm that you want to create a CRUD.
 Once you have created your CRUD of riders you can add some properties to it.
 In this walkthrough you should add two simple properties to your CRUD: *name* and *surname*, both of type *String*.
-A more deatiled description on how to create and add properties to a CRUD can be found in [CRUD](https://docs.mia-platform.eu/development_suite/api-console/api-design/crud_advanced/) section of Mia-Platform documentation.
+A more detailed description on how to create and add properties to a CRUD can be found in [CRUD](https://docs.mia-platform.eu/development_suite/api-console/api-design/crud_advanced/) section of Mia-Platform documentation.

 Now you need to expose this CRUD with an endpoint.
 In particular, your *crud-example* microservice is designed to contact a CRUD with the following endpoint path: */riders*.
 In a similar way to what you have done when creating an endpoint to your microservice, you have to select _Endpoints_ section again.
 Give to your endpoint the following path: **/riders**.
 Then, specify that you want to connect your endpoint to a CRUD and, finally, select *riders_crud*.